 World Mental Health Day

 World Mental Health Day was created by the World Health Organization to promote awareness and understanding about mental health issues.
-World Mental Health day is on October 10th, and the theme this year is Mental Health and Older Adults.
+World Mental Health day is on October 10th, and the theme this year is Living With Schizophrenia.

 Mental Health Day History